NomicFoundation/hardhat/docs/guides/migrate-from-buidler.md

 Some community-built plugins, haven't been migrated yet.
 If you are using one of those, you have to temporarily disable them.

+You can find which plugins have been updated in [the Plugins section](https://hardhat.org/plugins).

 ### buidler-deploy

 This plugin has already been ported, it's now called [`hardhat-deploy`](https://github.com/wighawag/hardhat-deploy).